tsliger/apple-music-discord-app/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you’d like to help with Windows support or suggest features, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request.

 ## 📝 License